Bempedoic acid Patient Tips

 - Your healthcare provider will schedule a laboratory appointment to analyze your blood lipid levels within 8 to 12 weeks after you start bempedoic acid treatment.

 - If you have or have ever had gout, high uric acid levels or problems with your tendons, tell your healthcare provider before you start treatment.
-Let your doctor know if you have severe kidney or liver problems before you start taking bempedoic acid.
+Let your doctor know if you have kidney or liver problems before you start taking bempedoic acid.

-- Call your healthcare provider if you have the following symptoms of high uric acid and gout, such as severe foot pain especially in the toe joint; tender joints; warm joints; joint redness or joint swelling.
+- Call your healthcare provider if you have the following symptoms of high uric acid and gout, such as severe foot pain especially in the toe joint; tender joints; warm joints; joint redness or swelling.

 - Stop taking bempedoic acid and get emergency help right away if you have any signs or symptoms of a tendon rupture, such as you hear or feel a snap or pop in a tendon area, you have bruising right after an injury in a tendon area, or you are unable to move the affected area or put weight on the affected area.
+Avoid using the affected area.

 - Let your doctor know if you are pregnant or planning a pregnancy before treatment starts.
 Tell your healthcare provider right away if you become pregnant while taking this medicine.
 If you become pregnant during treatment, you and your doctor will decide if you should continue this medicine.
 If you are pregnant during bempedoic acid (Nexletol) treatment, you are encouraged to call Esperion at 1-833-377-7633 to share information about the health of you and your baby.